At a Glance

 Revelate Designs is known for their singletrack-friendly gear that doesn’t shy away from rugged riding.
 In this tradition the Mountain Feedbag uses three burly straps for strong and stable attachment on any terrain.
 No bouncing, swaying, or ripped stitches to worry about here.

-The Mountain Feedbag has three attachment points: Velcro handlebar strap, Velcro stem strap, and adjustable strap with buckle that goes under the fork crown.
-Together these three points are a very stable system; even on technical singletrack the bag is rock solid.
+The Mountain Feedbag has three attachment points: hook-and-loop handlebar strap, hook-and-loop stem strap, and adjustable strap with buckle that goes under the fork crown.
+Together these three points form a very stable system; even on technical singletrack the bag is rock solid.

 The stem strap can be moved between three positions on each side of the bag for right or left sided mounting.
 When mounting two bags the strap ends can be stuck to each other to create a single large loop, a clever solution for making the most of limited strap space.
 Unfortunately the stem strap is too small for my stubby stem, which I solved by adding a second length of Velcro from a different bag.